Trump acquitted for second time following historic Senate impeachment trial - KION546

 GOP senators focus on constitutional argument

-McConnell told his colleagues Saturday morning he would vote to acquit Trump, according to a source familiar with the conversations.
-McConnell plans to explain his decision after the final vote.
+Many Republicans, like McConnell, criticized Trump’s conduct but said they voted to acquit because of jurisdictional issue.
+Sen. Rob Portman of Ohio, who is not seeking reelection next year, said, “My decision today in no way condones the president’s conduct.
+On the contrary, it is keeping an oath to the Constitution, that I believe the president did not keep on January 6.”

-The six Republicans who voted the trial was constitutional are the GOP senators who had left open the possibility they could vote that the former President was guilty, after 10 House Republicans joined Democrats to impeach Trump in the House last month.
-Several of those Republican senators -- Collins, Murkowski, Romney and Cassidy -- pressed Trump's lawyers during the Senate's question-and-answer session Friday over the actions Trump took when he learned about the riots unfolding and tweeted Pence was lacking courage while he was being evacuated from the Senate.
+The six Republicans who voted the trial was constitutional all voted to convict Trump, joining the 10 House Republicans who voted to impeach him in the House last month.
+Several of those Republican senators — Collins, Murkowski, Romney and Cassidy — pressed Trump’s lawyers during the Senate’s question-and-answer session Friday over the actions Trump took — and failed to take — when he learned about the riots unfolding and tweeted Pence was lacking courage while he was being evacuated from the Senate.

-The House managers have argued throughout the trial that Trump should be convicted and barred from holding future office because he was responsible for the rioters who attacked the US Capitol on January 6 and endangered the lives of lawmakers and Pence.
-They've made the case that Trump incited the rioters through months of false claims that the election was being stolen from him, then failed to take any action to stop the violence or condemn the rioters afterward.
+Burr was the only senator who voted the trial was unconstitutional to also find Trump guilty.

-The defense team offered its rebuttal on Friday in a brief presentation, in which they sought to equate Trump's rhetoric with that of Democrats, arguing that political rhetoric is protected by the First Amendment and Trump's language did not incite a riot that was pre-planned.
+For the Republican senators who voted to convict Trump, they could face political consequences, as House lawmakers who impeached him have been censured by local GOP officials.
+Murkowski is the only senator who voted to convict who is running for reelection next year, and told reporters afterward that her vote had nothing to do with politics.

 This story and headline have been updated with additional developments Saturday.